 These technologies existed prior to the pandemic, but COVID-19 has accelerated their use, giving them the opportunity to prove themselves on the public stage.
 Athletes are becoming more comfortable with tracking technology as they come to appreciate having more insight into and control over their health and performance.
 Teams and leagues, meanwhile, have welcomed having additional data to inform health and safety decisions.

 Going forward, the COVID-19–driven influx of monitoring technology into sports poses some thought-provoking questions.
-Will athletes let their organizations increasingly track their health and wellness data in addition to their performance data?
+Will athletes let their organisations increasingly track their health and wellness data in addition to their performance data?
 Will they accept being continuously monitored while they sleep and relax as well as on the field?
 After this current pandemic, could monitoring help with outbreaks of other communicable diseases in the locker room?
-These and similar issues point to the growing need for dialogue and governance over professional sports’ practices around collecting and using athlete data.
+These and similar issues point to the growing need for dialogue and governance over professional sports’ practises around collecting and using athlete data.

 For purposes of this article, we will focus on two main types of data that are typically collected from athletes:

-The market for quantifying athletes is both diverse and fragmented, with a broad range of options for sensor technology, computing power, data storage, and advanced analytics.
-Purveyors of these technologies range from “sport tech” companies such as Catapult, KINEXON, Stats Perform, and Zebra to tech giants such as Amazon Web Services, IBM, and SAP, as well as a plethora of startups.
+The market for quantifying athletes is both diverse and fragmented, with a broad range of options for sensor technology, computing power, data storage and advanced analytics.
+Purveyors of these technologies range from “sport tech” companies such as Catapult, KINEXON, Stats Perform and Zebra to tech giants such as Amazon Web Services, IBM and SAP, as well as a plethora of startups.
 The broader sports tech market has also seen a great deal of venture capital interest in recent years, with over 3,000 global deals and funding rounds between 2014 and late 2019.5

 Most, if not all, of the world’s major sports leagues are using these technologies and techniques in various ways.
 In doing so, they are expanding their view beyond just the technology to how they balance the technology’s use with players’ and coaches’ needs.
 For example:

 Scott Riewald is the senior director for high-performance projects at the United States Olympic & Paralympic Committee (USOPC).
 His job is to build capabilities for and to improve the collaboration between the technology, innovation, and data and analytics teams throughout the USPOC.
-He has been strengthening connections between these different groups and, in his words, is now “pulling those threads to bring everybody closer together to create a unified approach of how we use data to support Olympic and Paralympic athletes.”11
+He has been strengthening connexions between these different groups and, in his words, is now “pulling those threads to bring everybody closer together to create a unified approach of how we use data to support Olympic and Paralympic athletes.”11

-The USOPC utilizes its Athlete 360 performance management platform to collect and analyze athlete data.
+The USOPC utilises its Athlete 360 performance management platform to collect and analyse athlete data.
 This system was designed to be device-agnostic so that data from different sports from different sources and different pieces of technology (such as wearable sensors) can be easily aggregated.
 In the next two to three years, Riewald and the USOPC aim to be able to capture more data in a less invasive manner.
 As an example, Riewald points to the skin-mounted electronics pioneered by the Rogers Research Group at Northwestern’s McCormick School of Engineering.13 These devices, when placed on athletes, can noninvasively measure performance-impacting indicators such as sweat rate, electrolyte loss, and blood glucose levels.

 As its capabilities mature, the USOPC is looking beyond simple data collection and integration in the quest to uncover meaningful and impactful insights for all athletes.
 Riewald wants to use data to better understand causality—what performance measures preceded a particular result—to better define the “pathways to success.”14 His team works hard to make athletes and coaches understand that data collection and analysis are important.
-They want to make the value proposition clear, convey information so it drives curiosity, and, ultimately, help drive positive behavioral changes.
-Riewald emphasizes: “Thinking about ways in which you can convey information in order to achieve behavioral change is what underpins what you’re trying to get from data-gathering.”
+They want to make the value proposition clear, convey information so it drives curiosity, and, ultimately, help drive positive behavioural changes.
+Riewald emphasises: “Thinking about ways in which you can convey information in order to achieve behavioural change is what underpins what you’re trying to get from data-gathering.”

 Riewald is acutely sensitive to these developments’ implications for privacy, security, and ethics.
 Every day, more and more technology becomes available to monitor more and more aspects of an athlete’s life.
 Trainers and coaches can potentially track everything about an athlete every minute of the day.
-To balance the benefits against the risks, Riewald says, organizations need a clear reason to monitor athletes and must prove its value to the person being monitored.
+To balance the benefits against the risks, Riewald says, organisations need a clear reason to monitor athletes and must prove its value to the person being monitored.
 He warns: “Just because you can measure something doesn’t mean that you should.
 I really believe that we walk a fine line here.
 We want to provide relevant data that positively impacts athlete health and performance, without doing so much that we risk athletes and coaching going into data overload.”15

-The famous cycling coach Sir Dave Brailsford once said, “It struck me that we should think small, not big, and adopt a philosophy of continuous improvement through the aggregation of marginal gains.”16 Hyperquantification is helping teams, leagues, and players discover these gains across the life cycle of their sport—talent identification, training, pregame preparation, game play, postgame analysis, and rest and recovery.
+The famous cycling coach Sir Dave Brailsford once said, “It struck me that we should think small, not big and adopt a philosophy of continuous improvement through the aggregation of marginal gains.”
+16 Hyperquantification is helping teams, leagues and players discover these gains across the life cycle of their sport—talent identification, training, pregame preparation, game play, postgame analysis and rest and recovery.
 Of these, three areas that could see further innovation in the near future are:

-Talent identification.If a team is going to make a significant financial investment in a player, it wants to be confident that the player has the skills, raw physical ability, medical profile, and mental makeup to succeed.
+Talent identification.If a team is going to make a significant financial investment in a player, it wants to be confident that the player has the skills, raw physical ability, medical profile and mental makeup to succeed.
 This process is becoming more virtual, especially in the wake of COVID-19.
 In addition to traditional in-person assessments, teams are increasingly using automated video analysis and positional and tracking data in their scouting.
 These advances have helped to expand the pool of potential professional players to include those that scouts may not be able to travel to see.
-For example, one pro football hopeful could not attend traditional scouting events due to personal injury and the COVID-19 pandemic, so he submitted his player-tracking data from college games to prove his speed in a real-world environment.17 In the near future, more biometric data will likely be added to the mix to augment medical data for predicting long-term performance.
-One day, teams could have access to a player’s biometric data from his or her participation in youth sports through high school and college programs.
+For example, one pro american football hopeful could not attend traditional scouting events due to personal injury and the COVID-19 pandemic, so he submitted his player-tracking data from college games to prove his speed in a real-world environment.
+17 In the near future, more biometric data will likely be added to the mix to augment medical data for predicting long-term performance.
+One day, teams could have access to a player’s biometric data from his or her participation in youth sports through high school and college programmes.
 While data is unlikely to completely replace traditional evaluative methods, it is poised to provide another set of objective measures that will likely become more and more important.